What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: List all third parties in your privacy policy.

-□ Allow Users to Access Their Data
+How Do I Allow Users to Access Their Data?

 Under PIPEDA, individuals have the right to: